Dan-1-1/Auto-Paper_searching/README.md

 Automatic Literature Retrieval and Filtering: The code integrates search results from two literature retrieval platforms: Google Scholar and arXiv.
 The specific usage strategy is as follows:
 ##
-Configure the Google Scholar API key
+1、Configure the Google Scholar API key
-Set literature filtering conditions
+2、Set literature filtering conditions
-Configure search terms and retrieval strategy Configure email (if email delivery of search results is needed)
+3、Configure search terms and retrieval strategy 4、Configure email (if email delivery of search results is needed)